Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-file /tmp/iamafile will prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory
+ln -s /bin/ls -- ls -- will Create a symbolic link to /bin/ls, named ls The symbolic link should be created in the current working directory